On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Applications 2024-02-05

-The tree uniqueness for colourings is a well known result from \cite{TreeUniqColor}.
-Also, the non-uniqueness for $\log\left(\frac{\Delta-q}{\Delta}\right) > \beta$ follows from \cite{AndJACM}.
-Establishing the uniqueness for general $q,\Delta$ seems to be challenging.
-To our knowledge, there are results only for small values of $q,\Delta$ in \cite{PottUnique}.
-For $\Delta>\frac{q^{k-1}}{k-1}$, we let the function
+The tree uniqueness for colourings, i.e., $\beta=-\infty$, is from \cite{TreeUniqColor}.
+For finite temperature, i.e., $\beta\neq-\infty$,the non-uniqueness condition $\log\left(\frac{\Delta+1-q}{\Delta+1}\right) > \beta$ follows from \cite{PDLMA,PDLMB, AndJACM}.
+Establishing the uniqueness seems to be a challenging problem.
+Recently, there has been a significant progress with the best estimate being the ones in \cite{SSMPottRegts}, building on the work in \cite{SSMColouring}.